Thermal Energy Storage (TES)

 Webinar: Thermal Energy Storage: An Opportunity For Industrial Decarbonization

-The RTC hosted a public webinar featuring our three sponsors that provide standalone thermal energy storage: Rondo Energy, Antora Energy, and Brenmiller Energy.
+The RTC hosted a public webinar featuring our three Solutions Providers that provide standalone thermal energy storage: Rondo Energy, Antora Energy, and Brenmiller Energy.
 These solutions decouple the availability of heat generated from renewable electricity, solar thermal, and other heat sources (such as waste heat) from when end users need it, bringing the decarbonizing of industrial processes and buildings into reach.
 Participants came away with a better understanding of how these systems work, real-world applications from thermal storage companies, and what the RTC does to support this promising technology.
-The webinar supported the launch of our Thermal Storage Working Group, open to all our members and sponsors, which aims to deepen understanding of the technology and to develop a plan to address barriers to its deployment and scaling.
+The webinar supported the launch of our Thermal Storage Working Group, open to all our Members and Solutions Providers, which aims to deepen understanding of the technology and to develop a plan to address barriers to its deployment and scaling.

 Find providers offering thermal energy storage solutions: